yvgupta03/yvgupta03/README.md

 - AI and DevOps aspirant 🚀

 ## Who am I?
-I am someone who likes to interact with multiple technologies and to be a key player in between all the critical tasks that are being handled in projects.
-My conviction says that we can work practice and update our knowdledge by ourselves but the true essense of shaping a good career only comes through problem solving at an industrial stage of project.
-My work at github are simply my experiments to understand the technologies of my interests.
+I am someone who likes to interact with multiple technologies and to be a key player in the midst of all the critical tasks that are being handled in projects.
+My conviction is that we can work, practice, and update our knowledge on our own, but the true essence of shaping a good career only comes through problem-solving at an industrial stage of projects.
+My work on GitHub are simply my experiments to understand the technologies of my interests.

 ### I’m currently working on 🔭
 - Jobs: I am looking for RPA and software development roles